Meta Staff Raise Concerns About the Impacts of Staff Cuts, as Ad Buyers Report Ongoing Problems

 A month later, Meta’s still in the process of applying corrections as a result of this glitch, while marking teams are also experiencing ongoing problems in updating ad sets, correcting system errors, editing, etc.

-While for most users, both Meta and Twitter aren’t experiencing a heap of external problems as a result of reduced oversight, due to major staff reductions at both apps, internally, these issues do appear to be stacking up, which is causing major headaches in specific usage, and reduced performance for paid campaigns.
+For most users, both Meta and Twitter aren’t experiencing a heap of external problems as a result of reduced oversight due to major staff reductions at both apps.
+But internally, these issues do appear to be stacking up, which is causing major headaches in specific usage, and reduced performance for paid campaigns.

 Its apps are still functional, things are still going, all of the moving parts are still rolling through.
 But the back-end problems could have expanded impacts, which could cause further problems in the near future.